Pramod Shetty

-Pramod shetty an Indian actor known for his work in Kannada cinema.
-Pramod started his carrier as a theater artist.
-He also appread in several kannada serial.
+Pramod Shetty is an Indian actor who appears in Kannada films.
+Pramod started his career as a theater artist.
+He also appeared in several kannada serials.
 Pramod made his film debut in 2010 with film Jugaari.
 He got recognition for his roles in Ulidavaru Kandanthe (2014) and Kirik Party (2016).

+Career

+As an actor in Rangsourabha Pramod acted in several plays such as Shatavi, Maatruka, Savu Bantu Savu, Maadari Maadayya and Kaakanakote, for which Pramod bagged a Best actor award at the State level theatre competition for his portrayal of Kaka.
+Pramod Shetty has worked with the stalwarts of Indian theatre such as Jayashree, Pramod Shiggav, Jayaram Tatachar, Basavalingaih, Krishmurthy Kavattar and Nataraj Honnavali, which helped him hone his craft immensely.

+Pramod Shetty made his theatre directorial debut with the drama Male Nilluvavrege for his home team Rangasourabha.

+He also collaborated for international productions Zappadockel and Wok, and Robinson and crusoe produced by the pre-eminent theatre space, Ranga Shankara.

 Personal life

 Pramod Shetty is married to Supreetha Shetty, an actress, since 2010 and they have two children.